 Instead of buying expensive drain cleaner for clogged drains, I use 2 cups of baking soda.
 Pour into the drain and then pour hot water from the teapot in.
 It works really well.

 Don't throw away those lemons after you've used them.
 They are great for scrubbing the kitchen sink.
 Simply take half a squeezed or unsqueezed lemon, dip it in some baking soda and scrub away.
-The baking soda will act as an abrasive while the lemon will help remove stains.
-You can also squeeze some lemon juice down the drain to help freshen it.
-For stronger odor elimination, just use some of the peel and turn on your disposer.
-Lemony fresh results every time.

 How many and which herbs can be substituted for the traditional rather toxic store bought cleaners, i.e. rug cleaners, laundry bleach, fabric softeners, window cleaners, etc.?